SamuelFoc/GitHub-DEMO/README.md

 Demo is going on..

 ## New branch
-This text shoul be visible just in new branch
+This is new feature branch